GoobyFRS/bluebotpc-web/pages/contact.md

 ## About Us

+**Mission:** Provide honest and quality support with an open and uplifting attitude.

-I started in Aurora, Colorado as a PC Repair shop in 2015 after Graduation.
-In 2022 we moved to Lone Tree, Colorado and built our first Point of Presents offering Game Server Hosting.
+**History:** I started in Aurora, Colorado as a PC Repair shop in 2015 after Graduation.
+In 2022 I moved to Lone Tree, Colorado and built our first PoP/Small Scale Data Center offering Game Server Hosting.
 As of July 1st 2023; we have relocated to North Dakota and are exploring our options for supporting this under-served community.

 [Link to FAQ](https://www.bluebotpc.com/pages/faq)

-[Link to Legal](https://www.bluebotpc.com/pages/legal/legal) - Follow this to read our Service Level Agreement, Privacy Policy, and Terms of Service.
+[Link to Legal](https://www.bluebotpc.com/pages/legal/legal) - Follow this to read our Service Level Agreement, Privacy Policy, Terms of Service, and more.

 ### [Request Managed WordPress On-Boarding](https://www.mattfaulkner.net/bluebotpc/)